dimakiss/Udemy_bot/README.md

 ## Usage

-Change the "USERNAME" and "PASSWOD" to your credentials
+Change the "EMAIL" and "PASSWOD" to your credentials
 ```
 python Udemy_bot.py
 ```